 DEC witness Williams testified regarding the calculation of DEC's avoided costs and its incremental costs of compliance with REPS requirements, based on incurred and projected costs provided by witness Jennings.
 Consistent with Commission Rule R8-67(e)(2), which provides that the cost of an unbundled REC is an incremental cost with no avoided cost component, witness Williams included in incremental costs the total amount of costs incurred during the test period for unbundled REC purchases.
-Witness Williams identified the total retail and wholesale incremental costs incurred during the test period as \$ 26,491,680, 2nd Revised Williams Exhibit No. 1, p.
-1, and the projected incremental costs for the billing period as \$ 29,409,151.
-Williams Exhibit No. 1, p.
-2. Further, the projected costs of unbundled REC purchases discussed by witness Jennings during the billing period are included as estimated billing period incremental costs.
+2nd Revised Williams Exhibit No. 1, page 1, identified total retail and wholesale incremental costs incurred during the test period as \$ 26,491,680 and Williams Exhibit No. 1, page 2 projected incremental costs for the billing period as \$ 29,409,151.
+Further, the projected costs of unbundled REC purchases discussed by witness Jennings during the billing period are included as estimated billing period incremental costs.
+(T. at pp.18-19)

-Witness Williams testified that, consistent with Commission Rule R8-67(a)(2), DEC's approved avoided cost rates are set forth in Rate Schedule PP-N, Purchased Power Non-Hydroelectric, and Rate Schedule PP-H, Purchased Power Hydroelectric, and Schedule PP rate schedules (collectively, Schedule PP).
+Witness Williams testified that, consistent with Commission Rule R8-67(a)(2), DEC's approved avoided cost rates are set forth in Rate Schedule PP-N, Purchased Power Non-Hydroelectric, and Rate Schedule PP-H, Purchased Power Hydroelectric, and Schedule PP rate schedules (collectively, "Schedule PP").
 For executed purchased power agreements, where the price of the REC and energy are bundled, the Company used annualized combined capacity and energy rates shown on the Company's Exhibit No. 3, filed in Docket No. E-100, Sub 106; Exhibit No. 3 in Docket No. E-100, Sub 117; Exhibit No. 3 in Docket No. E-100, Sub 127; Exhibit No. 3 in Docket No. E-100, Sub 136; Exhibit No. 3 in Docket No. E-100, Sub 140; or Attachment H in Docket No. E-100, Sub 148 (depending on the dates the contracts were executed).
 For those purchased power agreements with terms that did not correspond with the durational terms for which rates were established in the avoided cost proceeding (i.e., two, five, ten, or fifteen-year durations), DEC computed avoided cost rates for the particular term of the purchased power agreements using the same inputs and methodology used for the Schedule PP rates approved in Docket No. E-100, Subs 106, 117, 127, 136, 140, and Sub 148, respectively.
 Witness Williams also stated that the estimated avoided cost components of energy and REC purchased power agreements effective during the prospective billing period were calculated in the same manner.
+(T. at pp. 29-30)